Natural home remedies for heartburn

 - Marshmallow root is one of the oldest remedies known for heartburn.
 It produces a gooey, starchy substance called mucilage, which coats and protects the mucous membranes of your esophagus—just what you need when you feel like it’s on fire.
 Stir 1 teaspoon powdered marshmallow root into 1 cup water and sip it.
 Drink three or four cups a day.

-- You can make a similar soothing drink from slippery elm.
+- Slippery elm should sooth your body, too.
 Add one teaspoon of the powder to a cup of hot water, and drink a few cups throughout the day.

 - A form of licorice called DGL also provides heartburn-soothing mucilage.
 Take two or three chewable wafers three times daily on an empty stomach.